NotRyan/stock-search/article.md

+Article Draft
+Current Progress:
+- [x] Background
+- [x] Model Description
+- [] Implementation Details
+- [] Results
+**Please review the Jupyter Notebook containing the project if you can find time, so that the project can be finalized and the remaining sections written**

 # Building a Stock Market predictor with Milvus and LSTM networks.

 Predicting trends on the stock market has been a goal for as long as stock markets have existed.
 The motivation is simple; anyone able to predict market trends can make money off of it.
 However, this is not an easy task.
 The [efficient-market hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) suggests that the market prices at any given instant take into account all publicly availiable knowledge, thereby making prediction of future prices using the same set of information effectively impossible.